danielbierwirth/DropboxBrowser/Readme.md

 ## Setup
 To properly integrate DropboxBrowser into your project follow the instructions below.
 Use the included Example Project as a guide for setting up your own project.

-1. Add the following Frameworks, already available in Xcode, to your project:
+1. Import these modules to your Xcode project:
     * Security
     * QuartzCore
-    * DropboxSDK Framework The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.11 of the Dropbox SDK
 2. Register as a [developer on Dropbox](https://www.dropbox.com/developers/start/setup#ios) and setup your App.
 3. Setup your Dropbox App Key and Secret.
 This includes customizing your Info.plist file and your App Delegate.
 Instructions from Dropbox are [available here](https://www.dropbox.com/developers/start/authentication#ios)
 4. Add all of the DropboxBrowser files to your project